Business Telephone Systems

 Supersized?
 You need a super system.

-For many years the only solution was to have a phone system on your premises.
+For many years the only solution was to have a phone systems on your premises.
 This box of kit connects up all your phone extensions and links them to the phone network, often using PSTN or ISDN telephone lines.
 You may have seen the acronym PBX (it stands for Private Branch exchange): that’s another name for on-premises phone systems.

 Typically, phone systems are capital purchases with a one-off up-front cost, although you may be able to spread your payments through a leasing agreement.
 Some customers don’t feel that they’re ready for the cloud, and like to have the security of having the actual phone system located on their premises.

 Cloud systems, sometimes called hosted phone systems, uses the internet to connect all your extensions to each other and the public phone network.
-There is no actual physical phone system hardware on site (apart from the phones).
+There is no actual physical phone systems hardware on site (apart from the phones).
 The system itself is easy to set up (often with a plug ‘n’ play option).
 You usually pay for each user on a monthly basis (at least you do with our cloud-based systems: UKTEL Cloud Voice, UKTEL Cloud Phone, and UKTEL One Phone) so there are no significant up-front costs.

 Now, there is a quasi-third option.
 You can sometimes link to VoIP services on an on-premises system.
 This hybrid gives you the reassuring presence of an on-premises system with the cost savings of being able to make calls over the internet (take a look at the Avaya IP Office and BT Quantum).